Fast and furious? China's stalling box office points to consumer slowdown

 Westpac's own China consumer sentiment index fell in July.

-"Aspects of the survey around job security, around savings behaviour do look a lot more conservative, and it may be that there has been a budgetary tightening in the consumer sector," said Hassan.
+"Aspects of the survey around job security, around savings behavior do look a lot more conservative, and it may be that there has been a budgetary tightening in the consumer sector," said Hassan.

 Cinema ticket sales have a history of resilience even in the face of slowing economic growth.
 The U.S. box office boomed in 2009 after the financial crisis as people looked to the silver screen for an affordable two-hour escape.